alexraju01/first-portfolio/README.md

 - Styling pages with external CSS limited to the task mentioned in **rubrics.md**
 - Using Git and GitHub for version control

+When Building this project I have used miniumal level of css and focused on display mode: **block**, **Inline-block** to make it responsive and used flex and grid for the extra goal as a demonstration so there isn't any cool design but work of a minimalist.

 The project serves as a foundation for my coding journey and as a starting point for this course.

 ---